six0h/helloworldapp/README.md

 - Terraform is used for cloud agnostic purposes
 - High-Availability is ok in single region (this is bad practice in real non-contrived situations)
 - I will use all AWS services
+- I will not use OpsWorks, or Elastic Beanstalk, those are too easy, and don't show an understanding of the underlying principals.
+I realize this might affect the outcome, but should be effective in showing a deeper understanding of how these technologies are built and used.

 ## General Info